If you suspect a child is being trafficked or sexually abused, please contact:

 Human Trafficking in America's Schools:

-• This practice brief suggests a framework for integrating school-based prevention and intervention strategies through Positive Behavioral interventions and Supports (PBIS).
-Compliments the above report.
+• This practice brief suggests a framework for integrating school-based prevention and intervention strategies through Positive Behavioral Interventions and Supports (PBIS).
+It complements the above report.

-How to Recognize the Signs of Human Trafficking
+How to Recognize the Signs of Human Trafficking- Polaris Project

 Curriculum Materials